 A radiator flush does more than just change the radiator fluid.
 It empties out the old antifreeze, flushes it with a new cycle, and then replaces what’s flushed through with new antifreeze.
 It’s like a bath or a spring cleaning of your car’s cooling system.
+If you want to try your hand at a DIY radiator flush, we have some helpful tips below.

 And please note: pets are particularly attracted to the smell of antifreeze.
 Though it may smell intriguing, radiator fluid is absolutely poisonous to pets.
 Any amount can be fatal.
 Be sure to clean up all fluid and not leave a single drop.